Spinal Tap (Lumbar Puncture) for Children

 - Check that your child understands which body parts will be involved in the test.

 - As best you can, describe how the test will feel.
 For instance, if your child is awake during the test, they may feel some discomfort or pressure when the needle is inserted.
 Reassure your child that this discomfort won’t last long.

 - Use play when telling your child about the test, if appropriate.
 With younger children, this can involve role-playing with a child’s favorite toy or object.
 With older children, it may help to read books or show pictures of what happens during the test.

 What happens during a spinal tap for a child?

 Your child needs to lie still during the test.
-If this will be difficult for your child, he or she may be given sedative medicine.
+If this will be difficult for your child, they may be given sedative medicine.
 This will help your child stay calm during the test.
-Anesthesia is also an option.
+Anesthesia is also a choice.
 This is medicine that causes your child to fall asleep and not feel pain or discomfort during the test.

 A spinal tap is done by a trained healthcare provider.
 Ask your child’s healthcare provider in advance if you can stay with your child in the hospital room.
 Your child may bring along a favorite toy, such as a stuffed animal, for comfort.